Ongoing 3

 Endpoints

-• Percent change in body weight during the maintenance/withdrawal phase
+• Percent change in body weight from baseline

 Key Questions